 - When the RPO is not willing to put fees at risk if they don’t achieve critical Service Level Agreement metrics (SLAs)

-Industries with strong internal employment brands and strong established cultures such as high tech Silicon Valley companies tend to be hostile to RPO.
-Examples include Google, Facebook, Cisco, Disney, Bain Consulting.
+Industries with strong internal employment brands and strongly established cultures such as high-tech Silicon Valley companies tend to be hostile to RPO.
+Examples include Google, Facebook, Cisco, Disney, and Bain Consulting.
 Their cultures just don’t align with RPO (not yet, anyway).

 Finally, the Business Case

 Any RPO deal should have fees at risk negotiated.
-In this case, the goal was to reduce >90 day turnover by 5%.
-If the RPO delivers on that promise, the result should be 600 fewer hires with the turnover cost saved and should be factored.
+In this case, the goal was to reduce > 90-day turnover by 5%.
+If the RPO delivers on that promise, the result should be 600 fewer hires with the turnover cost saved and should be factored in.
 We call this a normalization and here, a turnover reduction benefit